-In this table, I show how trade exposure impacts household welfare as measured by the Afrobarometer Trade Exposure is defined as realized trade flows to all African countries aggregated to the country-by-year level and interacted with the population share of ethnicity e: $\sum{d \in D} Export{c,d,t} \times PopulationShare{e,c}$. $Country \times year$ fixed effects account for total trade flows, GDP, and population. $Country \times ethnicity$ fixed effects for the size and impact of ethnicity e in country c.
+In this table, I show how trade exposure impacts household wealth as measured by the Afrobarometer Trade Exposure is defined by realized trade flows to all African countries aggregated to the country-by-year level interacted with the population share of ethnicity $e: \sum{d \in D} Export{c,d,t} \times PopulationShare{e,c}$.
+Country × year fixed effects account for unobserved characteristics varying at the country and year level, including total trade flows, GDP, and population.
+Country × ethnicity fixed effects for the size and impact of ethnicity e in country c.
 Trade Exposure is identified only from the interaction of the two.
 Individual controls are a full set of age, gender, education, and urban dummies.
-Satisfaction with Democracy and Trust institutions represent standardized indexes constructed from variables asked in 7 rounds of the Afrobarometer.
+Household wealth, Satisfaction with Democracy, and Trust in Institutions represent standardized indexes constructed from variables asked in 7 rounds of the Afrobarometer.
 Details in the Appendix.
-Conflict Incidence is a binary variable whether the UCDP records a conflict in that country-ethnic group observation and year.
 Significance denoted by standard errors clustered by country and ethnicity: p < 0.10, p < 0.05, p < 0.01